-Alas, all my hard won habits began slipping when I joined the training department of my bank almost a year ago.
+Alas, all my hard won habits began slipping when I joined the training department of my bank almost two years ago.
 I know that now, in retrospect.
 Filing was not a priority.
 Learning how to do my job was.
 I have since learned that there is no way for me to break a bad habit, that I simply replace it with another one.
 So when “Plan B” habit fell by the wayside, I naturally reverted to “Plan A.” Sad, but true.
 The insides of my shiny and formerly empty filing cabinets in my new office look like the junk drawer that I have in my kitchen—eight drawers stuffed to overflowing with a host of paper and little of it organized.

 I loved my new filing cabinets; they are a nice addition to the office.
 I got such pleasure as I could imagine, when all the drawers were empty, just dropping materials that I was done with into them.
 I always figured I’d get to it the next day.
 Uh huh.